Hurricane Cleanup and Recovery

 Flood conditions contribute to the growth and transmission of many kinds of fungi, some of which can cause sickness.
 Cleanup workers are at increased risk of exposure to airborne fungi and their spores because they often handle moldy building materials, decaying vegetable matter, rotting waste material and other fungus-contaminated debris.
 The fungal material is carried into the respiratory tract when airborne dust particles are inhaled.

 There are many different kinds of fungi, including mildew, molds, rusts and yeasts.
 Most of these are harmless, but some can cause respiratory and other disorders when workers inhale or come into contact with fungi.
 Inhalation is the route of exposure of most concern to flood cleanup workers.

-When buildings are exposed to water infiltration fungi will grow on any surface, which is a good nutrient.
+When buildings are exposed to water infiltration, fungi will grow on any surface, which is a good nutrient.
 Good nutrients include a wide variety of common building materials like drywall ceiling tiles, wood and carpet.
-If clean up begins within 48 hours following water impact there is minimal risk from fungi exposure.
-After 48 hours mold growth will occur and proliferate as long as there is nutrients and wet conditions.
-In a flood situation this is especially a problem since we are often without power for an extended period of time.
+If cleanup begins within 48 hours following water impact, there is minimal risk from fungi exposure.
+After 48 hours, mold growth will occur and proliferate as long as there are nutrients and wet conditions.
+In a flood situation, this is especially a problem since we are often without power for an extended period of time.

 If there is extensive visible mold growth (greater than 1000 square feet of building material) consideration should be given to obtaining professional assistance.
-A mold specialist will design a clean up plan to address a buildings specific need.
-A mold remediation design will specify scope and methodology.
-A proper executed remediation will offer the following benefits:
+A mold specialist will design a cleanup plan to address a building's specific needs.
+A mold remediation design will specify the scope and methodology.
+A properly executed remediation will offer the following benefits:

 - Ensure mold does not return after building reconstruction.

 - Ensure that areas of the building not water impacted are not contaminated during remediation.

 - Ensure following remediation buildings are safe to re-occupy.

 - Ensure activities are efficient which controls cost and reduces remediation time.

 - If some fungi cleanup is planned, we offer the following recommendations: